 Step #4: Increase income temporarily (find part time work or do some overtime)

-This how to get out of debt step will vary from situation to situation.
-Some may not be able to take on a part time job.
+Step 4 of the how to get out of debt process will vary from situation to situation.
+Some people may not be able to take on a part time job due to the time commitment involved.
 Perhaps your current job will bring in the necessary funds to pay off the debt in a reasonable amount of time.
-Maybe you conclude the extra time spent away from your kids won’t be worth the extra money.
+Or maybe you conclude the extra time spent away from your kids won’t be worth the extra money.

 It’s still a step in the process that needs to be evaluated.
 And if you decide to take a part time job, realize it’s not forever.
 This will be something you do only to speed up the debt payoff process.
 Once the debt is gone, so is the job.